All Episodes

 Okay, tell us the status.

-And and uh, you know, when I went and you were there and I did my town hall with Speaker Johnson and yourself and and other members, uh one of the first things I said is does everybody know you're not going to get everything you want?
+And, you know, when I went and you were there and I did my town hall with Speaker Johnson and yourself and other members, one of the first things I said is, does everybody know you're not going to get everything you want?

-And part of the process is you have to work within the constraints of reconciliation, which allows the Senate to bypass a cloture vote, which which in which you would need 60 votes and and just get to a simple majority, which would be 51.
+And part of the process is you have to work within the constraints of reconciliation, which allows the Senate to bypass a closure vote, in which you would need 60 votes and just get to a simple majority, which would be 51.

-And I I said earlier today, the Democrats hate it because it's so Republican.
+And I said earlier today, the Democrats hate it because it's so Republican.

 It does fundamental Republican principles.